Juvenile Indigent Defense Delivery System

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitution or statutory provisions further expanding upon on or delineating that right.

-In Maine, youth in juvenile court have the right to “counsel at every stage of the proceedings.”
-15 Me.
+In Maine, youth in youth court have the right to “counsel at every stage of the proceedings.”
+Me.
 Rev. Stat.
-Ann. § 3306(1)(A).
-The court must advise juveniles of their right to counsel at the first court appearance and at every subsequent appearance.
-15 Me.
+Ann. tit.
+15 § 3306(1)(A).
+The court must advise youth of their right to counsel at the first court appearance and at every subsequent appearance.
+Me.
 Rev. Stat.
-Ann. § 3306(1)(A).
-If counsel is requested and the juvenile and his or her legal guardian are found to be indigent, the court shall appoint counsel.
-15 Me.
+Ann. tit.
+15§ 3306(1)(A).
+If counsel is requested and the youth and their legal guardian are found to be indigent, the court shall appoint counsel.
+Me.
 Rev. Stat.
-Ann. § 3306(1)(B).
-The court may appoint counsel even when a youth does not request it, if the court deems legal representation necessary to protect the interests of the youth.
-15 Me.
+Ann. tit.
+15 § 3306(1)(B).
+The court may appoint counsel even when a youth does not request it if the court deems legal representation necessary to protect the interests of the youth.
+Me.
 Rev. Stat.
-Ann. § 3306.
+Ann. tit.
+15 § 3306(1)(C).

 Determination of Indigence